 Yamis and the Children

-Yamis Ta-il, a five-year-old orphan from Ujung Batu is now being cared for by Jimi and Perin.
+Yamis Ta-il is an orphan from Ujung Batu is now being cared for by Jimi and Perin.
 The Ujung Batu people thought that the little boy was a witch.
-Two children died within two weeks, probably due to malaria, and one of them (a 6-year old) had explained to the village how he had seen Yamis in a dream shortly before he died.
+Two children died within two weeks, probably due to malaria, and one of them had explained to the village how he had seen Yamis in a dream shortly before he died.
 This was proof enough for the majority of the villagers and even Yamis’s brother to motivate the village to disown him.
 The people discussed how best to get rid of Yamis.
 Should they drown him or should they carry him downriver and leave him in another village?
 They could not decide, and so Yamis was tied up and barely fed for two weeks.
 Finally, Ainus, an evangelist, learned of this and retrieved Yamis.
 He delivered him to the Danowage village for Jimi and Perin to care for him.
 Jimi stated, “We are still praying for the Lord to give us children, but for now, the Lord has given us these children, and we will take care of them as best we can.”
 In addition to Yamis, several other orphans spend most of their time in the home of Jimi and Perin.

 The Pig Attack

-Last spring in the village, a local captured a wild pig and brought it into the middle of the village.
+One spring in the village, a local captured a wild pig and brought it into the middle of the village.
 He thoughtlessly tied it with a delicate vine, which soon snapped under the animal’s weight.
 Many children were milling about in the village at this time.
 Seeing the danger, Jimi selflessly placed himself between the pig and the threatened children.
 Jimi was pinned between the pig and dense brush, helpless and unable to free himself.
 The pig gored and bit him in several places.
 Jimi desperately prayed for God to scare the pig off.
 Suddenly, as soon as the prayer was spoken, the pig turned and bolted into the jungle.

 The tribe began to mourn Jimi’s death even while he was alive due to the severity of his wounds.
 The evangelist Endinus learned of the attack and traveled downriver to view the body.
 Jimi was pale, his wounds were infected, and his toe was dangling loosely.
 He was alive but was unable to stand, even when a medivac was arranged and carried him to the coast for further treatment and surgery.
 Two months later, Jimi returned to the village in order to continuing teaching the children.
 One month more afterward he limped into the river to baptize a tribal youth named Musa.
 Musa was mostly the fruit of Jimi’s ministry.